taterbase/calendar-puzzle/README.md

 The only dependency for the calendar is [Lo-Dash](https://github.com/bestiejs/lodash), an optimized version of the JavaScript utility library, [Underscore.js](https://github.com/documentcloud/underscore).
 The library is used for simple operations such as mapping and sorting, and nothing significant.

-[jQuery](https://github.com/jquery/jquery) is used as a dependency in [Jasmine](https://github.com/pivotal/jasmine) testing, in order to more easily identify the positions and dimensions of rendered events.

 ### Testing

-Unit tests are used to verify the expected output of the left and top positions as well as widths and heights of the events after processing.
+Unit tests are used to verify the expected output of the left and top positions as well as the widths and heights of the events after processing.
 A few sample event collections are tested.
 Unit tests are performed using [Jasmine](https://github.com/pivotal/jasmine) by navigating to `spec/SpecRunner.html` in the browser.